-So when all these pearl-clutching New York Times journalists and CNN hosts warn us that the internet is sending us down a dangerous spiral into a post-truth world, they’re smushing two things together:
+When traditional journalists warn us that the internet is sending us down a dangerous spiral into a post-truth world, they’re smushing two things together:

 - the more-recent concern of “how do we stop malicious actors from spreading lies to vast swaths of the population,”